eastgenomics/genie_nhs_website/README.md

     sudo chmod -R a+rwx ./staticfiles
     ```
     **IMPORTANT**: If the website opens but cannot load css and javascript
-    files then this folder is either missing or it's permissions are not
+    files then this folder is either missing or its permissions are not
     configured correctly.
 5. If deploying with **Nginx**, you need to edit your Nginx server
     configuration.
 This README does not cover a full Nginx setup and assumes